influx6/denos/README.md

 Once docker and database setup as describe in previous section is completed, we need to setup an `.env` file to host environment variables used by the application.

+*This is required for both development and when executing tests*

 Add the following to an '.env' file:

 ```bash